Does fast weight loss promote eating disorders in obese women?

 • An excellent undergraduate academic record (for Masters and PhD candidates)

-• A strong commitment to health and medical research in the field of nutrition, obesity, weight management or neuropsychology
+• A strong commitment to health and medical research in the field of adult nutrition and lifestyle interventions, obesity, weight management and chronic disease prevention

 • Exceptional communication skills that will enable you to engender support from participants volunteering for this randomised controlled trial

 • Ability to work productively both within a team environment as well as independently as required

 • Excellent organisational skills